 - When you try to add an extension to Chrome, you will get an error message.

-While extensions for Chrome enables you to add more features and functions to the browser, there are times you would like to disable them.
+While extensions in Chrome enable you to add more features and functions to the browser, there are times you would like to disable them.
 Besides, some extensions may expose you to security vulnerabilities or compromise the performance of your browser.
-With the above options, you can disable or remove any troubling extension in Chrome.
+With the above options, you can disable the extensions temporarily or delete the problematic extensions permanently.
+In addition, you can also prevent specific users on your computer from installing any extensions in Chrome.